hphelion/documentation/cli.unix.2.block-storage.md

     $ hpcloud volumes:attach kweller srv1 5
     Attached volume 'kweller' to 'srv1' on '/dev/vde'.

-To see the attached volumes with devices:
+To list the attached volumes with devices:

     $ hpcloud volumes:server
       +-----+---------+--------+----------+